 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

-When Cutty punches Anthony there is no way that Anthony could've rolled down the staircase since its structure was opposite the direction of Anthony's fall.
+When Cutty punches Anthony there is no way that Anthony could've rolled down the staircase since the punch was opposite the direction of Anthony's fall.
 See more »

 See more »